THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 As you would expect there is a lot of choice of snacks in Walt Disney World.
-You can see what is included on the Plan as the snack item will have the DDP symbol printed on the menu.
+The definition of snacks has been broadened to include side dishes as well as what you would conventionally think of as snacks.
 These can be found at the dining kiosks and the quick service restaurants.

 How The Disney Dining Plan Works

-All credits expire at midnight on the day that you check out.
+All Disney Dining credits expire at midnight on the day that you check out.

 There are 3 different types of Disney Dining Plan: